 The BCT opens conservation tenders in high priority areas periodically throughout the year.
-The priority areas are selected for their important biodiversity value.
+Priority areas are selected for their important biodiversity value.

-Snow gum woodlands and grasslands are being targeted for investment through this tender as they are recognised as critically endangered ecological communities (CEEC).
-The tender area is known to support remnant patches of these communities.
-Snow gum woodlands and grasslands are poorly represented in our reserve system, are highly cleared and are exposed to ongoing threats across much of their range.
-Snow gum woodlands and grasslands mainly occur on private land, which is why landholders can play a critical role in securing the future for these vegetation communities.
+Snow gum woodlands and grasslands are being targeted for investment through this tender as they are recognised as critically endangered ecological communities.
+The tender area is known to support high quality patches of these communities.
+Snow gum woodlands and grasslands are poorly represented in our National Parks and other reserves, and are exposed to ongoing threats across much of their range.
+Snow gum woodlands and grasslands mainly occur on private land, which is why landholders can play a critical role in securing the future for these vegetation communities and the species they support.